|Date of Birth||November 19, 1890|

 By the time of the 1921 census, William and his wife Isabella were living in Regina where he was working as a janitor at the Royal George Apartment Block.
 Born in Scotland in 1896, Isabella’s maiden name was Black.
 They had given birth to son James Struthers around 1916.
 Other children born to the family were son John William and daughter Mary Elizabeth.

 William died on 14 March 1964 in a hospital in Regina and is interred in the Riverside Memorial Park Cemetery.
 He was predeceased by his sister Alberta in 1922 in Winnipeg, father William in 1937 and mother Eliza in 1947, both interred in the Imperial Cemetery, and brother George in 1959 in Los Angeles.
 At the time of his death he was survived by his wife Isabella, son James of Vancouver, son John of Regina, daughter Mary of Ontario, brothers Ralph of Saskatoon, Cyril of Regina, Ted of Kenora, Vincent of Imperial, and sister Irene Strange of Alberta.
 Isabella died in 1966 and is also interred in the Riverside Memorial Park Cemetery.

 by Judy Stockham

-relevant pages of The Imperial Review including the photo of William’s parents: courtesy of Elsie Henry, Saskatoon
+relevant pages of The Imperial Review including the photograph of William’s parents provided by Elsie Henry, Saskatoon